nanyx95/Stateful-Button-React/README.md

 # Stateful Button for shadcn/ui

-> A **shadcn/ui** button component that provides clear, accessible visual feedback for any asynchronous action.
+> A **shadcn/ui** button component that provides clear visual feedback with full accessibility support for any asynchronous action.

 **[Live demo →](https://stateful-button.vercel.app)**